MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/Set-ScheduledJobOption.md

 to `$false`.

 The second command uses the `Set-ScheduledJobOpton` cmdlet to change the job options so the values of the WakeToRun and RunWithoutNetwork properties are $True.
-The command uses the **Passthru** parameter to return the trigger after the change.
+The command uses the **PassThru** parameter to return the trigger after the change.

 This command is not required; it is included only to show the effect of the option change.